top of page

 Unfortunately, such a gap will keep widening mainly due to limitations in both devices and architectures.
 First, at the device level, the computing efficiency and performance of CMOS Boolean systems are beginning to stall due to approaching the end of Moore's law and also reaching its power wall (i.e., huge leakage power consumption limits the performance growth when technology scales down).
 Second, at the architecture level, today's computers are based on Von-Neumann architecture with separate computing and memory units connecting via buses, which leads to memory wall (including long memory access latency, limited memory bandwidth, energy-hungry data transfer) and huge leakage power for holding data in volatile memory.

-Motivated by the aforementioned concerns, our group research is focused on Hardware and Software Co-design of Energy-efficient and High-Performance Processing-in-Memory (PIM) Platforms, leveraging innovations from device, circuit, architecture, and Algorithm to integrate memory and logic to break the existing memory and power walls and dramatically increase computing efficiency of today’s non-Von-Neumann computing systems.
+Motivated by the aforementioned concerns, our group research is focused on Hardware and Software Co-design of Energy-efficient and High-Performance Processing-in-Memory (PIM) Platforms based on Volatile and Non-Volatile memories, leveraging innovations from device, circuit, architecture, and Algorithm to integrate memory and logic to break the existing memory and power walls and dramatically increase computing efficiency of today’s non-Von-Neumann computing systems.

 Our 1.23-GHz 16-kb Processing-in-Memory Prototype [ESSCIRC'22]